ekdonald/ekdonald/README.md

 ## About Me

-I'm a Quantitative Analyst passionate about (Credit) Risk Modelling and Management.
+I'm a Quantitative Modelling specialist, passionate about Risk Modelling and Management.

 ## My Projects